15 Types of Salamanders in New York

 2. Spotted Salamander

-The spotted salamander has a slender body with four toes on its front feet and five toes on its back feet.
+The spotted salamander has a slender body with four toes on its front feet and five on its back feet.
 It has two longitudinal, dorsal stripes, with the spots positioned at their center; these are most distinct during the breeding season.

 The spotted salamander is a slim-bodied amphibian found near swift-moving mountain streams and other bodies of water.

 The body of this amphibian is slender, but it has four toes on its front feet and five on its back feet.
-Spotted salamanders have two longitudinal, dorsal stripes that are most prominent during the breeding season.
+Spotted salamanders have two longitudinal, dorsal stripes most prominent during the breeding season.

 3. Common Mudpuppy

 The Common Mudpuppy is a giant salamander that can grow up to 12 inches long.
-These types of salamanders in New York are very common and can be found throughout much of eastern North America and parts of Central America and South America.
+These salamanders in New York are very common and can be found throughout much of eastern North America and parts of Central America and South America.

 The head, body, and tail are covered with bony plates called scutes.